Iqbalwasim01/Sunlit-shaded-canopy-photosynthesis-model/README.md

 required:'Bigleaf','pracma','foreach','dplyr'
 optional:'ggplot2'- if running example simulation

+Important notes:
 Ignore this warning during model execution: 'Warning message: executing %dopar% sequentially: no parallel backend registered'.
 Seems to be an unknown problem with the foreach package.
 However, has not caused any problems with my modelling.

+Make sure all files are within the same file directory and your R session is linked to the same directory.

+The 'Canopy model functions.R' file has many redundant functions from trial and error or were not needed in the final model.
+For the final functions see the functions within the 'Two.big.leaf.concept()' function.

 # 1 Loading model functions
 Once all necessary R packages have been installed.
 Run the following file to load all model functions: